itstabya/itstabya.github.io/_posts/2025-07-07-fujifilm-hof.md

     </div>
 </div>
 <div class="caption">
     From a day trip to Girona, an hour out of Barcelona.
+It's funny I look at this picture and strictly remember our whole fiasco of nearly missing our train because we didn't realize trains had security in Europe.
 </div>

 <div class="row">